joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * Social: Plan IaC in terms of long-term management and mainstream usage, including roadmaps for lifecycle management, funding management, communication management, value stream mapping, and governance management.

-## Level 5: Optimizing & Orchestrating for Opportunities
+## Level 5: Optimizing & Orchestrating & Opportunities

 * Infrastructure research and development is funded to create new products and services, and also new business opportunities.